birknergard/trump-thoughts/README.md

 - Unfinished thoughts are now saved with a button, and loaded when returning
 - When having selected an image for a thought but not saved it, and then reentering the page, the image is not deleted from the API.
 - Sort frontend folder structure (components)

+-(note: only halfway working, gave up on trying to preserve state after deletion for my own sanity) Modify/remove thought while having a filter on, so that if you edit it it stays on the previous filter (perhaps move filter for topic and tone into context and based on that run different fetches?)

 ## Useful commands